Posted On April 6, 2022 Personal Injury

 Once the parties have signed the agreement and fulfilled its requirements, there is usually no turning back.
 Settlements are final.
 They almost always terminate all rights the victim has to seek additional money.
 The case is over.

 For that reason, victims should only accept a settlement that pays them fair and reasonable compensation.
 Victims who agree to a settlement, only to discover later that it was for too little to cover their expenses, cannot get a do-over.
 They’re stuck with what they agreed to.
-That’s why you need an experienced car accident lawyer to evaluate your case and negotiate an adequate settlement.
+That’s why you need an experienced, local car accident lawyer and local injury attorney to evaluate your case and negotiate an adequate settlement.

 So, how much is a car accident settlement?
 There is no single answer to that question.
 Every car accident involves unique facts and circumstances that determine the amount of money the victim has a legal right to receive, and the amount of money the victim can realistically expect to get in a settlement.
 Let’s take a look at each.